sjjsy/neronet/doc/user_manual.rst

 - batch submission of experiment jobs to computing clusters
 - management of experiment queues
-- monitoring of ongoing experiments' logs and parameter values
+- monitoring of logs and parameter values for ongoing experiments
 - access to experiment information during and after the run
 - configurable notifications on experiment state and progress
 - configurable criteria for experiment autotermination